Select Page

 WElcome to Houck Chapter

-Houck Chapter holds meetings monthly in order to keep the Houck chapter residents informed and have a forum in which to express their opinions to their Navajo Council delegates or decide on the matters concerning their chapter.
+Houck Chapter holds meetings monthly in order to keep the Houck chapter residents informed and have a forum in which to express their opinions to their Navajo Council delegate or decide on the matters concerning their chapter.

 In 1929, leaders used a Hogan to meet.
-Later, because of the increase and more people wanting to attend the meetings, The Catholic Church basement was used until the Chapter house was built
+Later, because of the increase and more people wanting to attend the meetings, The Catholic Church basement was used until the Chapter house was built in 1963.

 ADMINISTRATION: